kerzok/ScalaBot/README.md

 }
 ```

-To cancel job use `delete("jobId")` method
+To cancel job use `delete("jobId")` method.
 ```scala
 delete("job1")
 ```
 ###Socket Extension
-Socket extension provides requests to the remote servers
+Socket extension provides requests to the remote servers.
 To use this extension you need to call `makeRequest` method with SocketIntent which contains params:
 - `sender` — Chat which will be send the result
 - `url` — Url to call